zieren/eltern-emailer/README.md

 * `Kommunikation Eltern/Klassenleitung`
 * `Klassen Vertretungsplan`
 * `Schwarzes Brett`
+* `Schulaufgaben / Weitere Termine`

 ### Planned Features

-The following sections are on my radar (roughly in order of priority):

-* `Schulaufgaben / Weitere Termine`
+* Send messages to "Klassenleitung".
+* Run on a Raspberry Pi.

 Schools use different feature subsets of the portal.
 If a feature is missing for your school, let me know or, even better, contribute code.

-Other planned features:

-* Send messages to "Klassenleitung".
-* Run on a Raspberry Pi.

 ## Installation